List of Critical Role cast members: Matthew Mercer

 Academic Malene Brix Ley, in the Journal of Language Works, analyzed the voices of twenty allies and antagonists selected from the first three campaigns to investigate Mercer's use of linguistic profiling.
 Ley argued that "that Mercer does not use accents to differentiate between antagonists and allies" and while his antagonists have some linguistic profiling through his use of Standard British English (SBE), "the balanced distribution of allies' accents prevents players from associating any single accent with an ally" and Mercer's characters are "linguistically nuanced".
 She stated that Mercer uses specific accents that include "recognisable stereotypes" for the players; however, the "data indicates" Mercer uses "a range of standard and non-standard accents" to avoid "rigid moral associations" and "accents that could be perceived as appropriation or discrimination".
 While allied characters had a higher variation in accent distribution, antagonists predominantly had SBE accents; Ley noted that "Mercer also uses features associated with Upper-Crust [Received Pronunciation (RP)]" which is "linked with the British upper class".
 Antagonists Delilah and Sylas Briarwood, Trent Ikithon, and Ira Wendagot "embody stereotypical villainous traits", "all are manipulative and self-serving", and three are wizards – Ley commented that "this reinforces the association of SBE with negative qualities, particularly the stereotype of the intellectual yet malicious 'evil geniuses' [...].
 Mercer's use of features from Upper-Crust RP further underscores these stereotypes and indexes their higher social status and authority".
 Kjeldgaard-Christiansen et al. highlighted Ley's study, and also noted the lack of moral consistency with Mercer's accents outside the use of SBE.
-The respondents in their study perceived the "most immoral" characters based on the "their exceptional voice qualities" rather than "their particular accents".
+The respondents in their study perceived the "most immoral" characters based on "their exceptional voice qualities" rather than "their particular accents".

-In Campaign 4, Mercer plays as Sir Julien Davinos.
+In Campaign 4, Mercer plays as Sir Julien Davinos, a human fighter/rogue from House Davinos, a vassal to the noble Sundered House of Royce.
+He is childhood friends with Thjazi's widow, Lady Aranessa Royce, but hates Thjazi and was the one who captured him.
+Sir Julien's hated of Thjazi stems from the fall of House Davinos, for supporting Thjazi during the Falconer's Rebellion, and Lady Aranessa's love of Thjazi.
+At the funeral of Thjazi, Sir Julien becomes cursed after spitting on the body.
+House Tachonis kill the members of House Davinos and attempt to murder Lady Aranessa also, leading Sir Julien on a path of vengeance.